 You can boost or cut the bass and treble for your Google Home devices to get desired audio effects.

-This Google Home guide explains what an equalizer is, when you may want to adjust the equalizer of Google Home, Google Home Mini, and Google Home Max, and how to adjust the EQ for your Google Home devices.
+This Google Home guide explains what an equalizer is, when you may want to adjust the equalizer of Google Home, Google Home Mini (including Google Nest Mini), and Google Home Max, and how to adjust the EQ for your Google Home devices.

 What is equalizer (EQ)?